There Be Mature Content Here

 “It’s the plan now.”
 Jo presses her fingers to her temples and squeezes her eyes shut.

 Good.
 I’m glad that I’m not the only one with a raging headache right now.

-“Yeah,” Jo scoffs as gives me a one-eyed stare, “but my headache you can actually cure.”
+“Yeah,” Jo scoffs as she gives me a one-eyed stare, “but my headache you can actually cure.”

 “Cure?”
-I glare at her, making sure she know how ridiculous she sounds.
+I glare at her, making sure she knows how ridiculous she sounds.

 “Ain’t talking about ham, am I?”